MiCHWA CHW Instructor Training Cohort 2

 Please contact Rebecca Lindsay-Smith, Education and Registry Program Manager, at firstname.lastname@example.org for more information.

 Funding for this project was made possible by the State Innovation Model (SIM) and the Blue Cross Blue Shield of Michigan Foundation.

-The purpose of MiCHWA Capacity for CHW Curriculum Instruction (MiCCI) is to expand the capacity of the CHW curriculum instruction team throughout the State of Michigan.
+The purpose of MiCHWA CHW Instructor Training Program is to expand the capacity of the MiCHWA CHW curriculum instruction team throughout the State of Michigan.

-- Self- directed study which includes review of the training manual, text book, related article(s), MiCHWA evaluation, and viewing of Unnatural Causes (movie).
+- Self- directed study which includes review of the training manual, Foundations for Community Health Workers textbook, related article(s), MiCHWA evaluation, and viewing of Unnatural Causes (videos).

 - Implementation of a CHW training in its entirety in designated region.

 - Participation in evaluation activities.